- Summerfair 2014

 - Creating new and exciting arts initiatives that will build on the mission of Summerfair Cincinnati – “Supporting and Promoting Artists and the Arts Year-round”, including collaborative initiatives with other arts organizations in the Greater Cincinnati region.

-In addition to growing the year round programs, Sharon has just administered her sixth Fair and looks forward to working with the Fair Chair and her committees on the 2013 Fair.
+In addition to growing the year round programs, Sharon has just administered her seventh Fair and looks forward to working with the Co-Fair Chairs and their committees on the 2014 Fair.

 Sharon has developed a strong collaborative working relationship with Art Machine, Inc. (regional sponsor of the Scholastics Art and Writing Awards program); she manages and curates the annual Emerging Artist exhibit (area Jr/Sr college level art students); and most recently has grown partnerships with both the CAA/Overture Awards and with the Carnegie Visual and Performing Arts Center through the Patrick Tobin partnership (arts integration program).